janez33/100DaysOfCode/log.md

 **Today's Progress**: I've been quiet for a couple of days but I'm already 23 lessons deep in BeginnerJavascript course from Wes Bos.
 I have to admit I like his videos and I hope I get to projects section soon because I already know the basics stuff but I really need to repeat and fill blank spots in my knowledge of JS.
 See you soon, quarantine in Slovenia is ending today. #100DaysOfCode

 **Thoughts**: Kar dober course, pozorno poslušaj in si zapomni stvari, pa čimveč videjev poglej v čim kratkem času, da lahko začneš z zahtevnejšimi nalogami.

+### Day 65: July 9, 2020

+**Today's Progress**: I've finished Module 4 - The DOM — Working with HTML and CSS (course from Wes Bos - Beginner Javascript).
+It's so fun and it's exactly what I want to learn<3
+I've been quiet lately but will struggle to be more consistent :)also i'm looking for a study budy #100DaysOfCode

+**Thoughts**: Končno si nazaj, pozabi zdaj na to, da ti je ušlo kar nekaj dni, bodi bolj hiter in se ne oziraj na to koliko imaš še pred sabo.